 She says that if you can get to the bottom of the behaviour, you might be able to head it off by addressing the cause.

-Having a child who is acting up is never easy.
+Be kind to yourself Having a child who is acting up is never easy.
 And chances are you’ll feel guilty, angry or defensive as a result.
 Try to stay calm and respond appropriately, with a goal of resolving the issue rather than making it worse.
 Ask for the help of teachers and therapists to ensure the best outcome for your child – and the children they will come into contact with.